na4zagin3/SATySFi-fonts-noto-sans/README.md

 ## Installed Fonts
 This package install the following fonts.

-**Note**: Currently, SATySFi doesn't work with fonts-noto-sans:NotoSans-ExtraCondensed\* and fonts-noto-sans:NotoSans-ExtraLight\* fonts.
+**Note**: Currently, SATySFi doesn't work with fonts-noto-sans:NotoSans-ExtraCondensed\*.
 You should avoid using those fonts at the moment.

 | SATySFi Font Name | Font Filename | Font Type |
 |-------------------|---------------|-----------|